alphaleadership/feed/source/_posts/binweevils/binweevils#2014-9-1#1.md

 **Nombre de comptes affectés** : 1 287 073

 ## Description
 In September 2014, the online game Bin Weevils suffered a data breach.
-Whilst originally stating that only usernames and passwords had been exposed, a subsequent story on DataBreaches.net indicated that a more extensive set of personal attributes were impacted \(comments there also suggest the data may have come from a later breach\).
+Whilst originally stating that only usernames and passwords had been exposed, a subsequent story on DataBreaches.net indicated that a more extensive set of personal attributes were impacted comments there also suggest the data may have come from a later breach.
 Data matching that pattern was later provided to Have I Been Pwned by @akshayindia6 and included almost 1.3m unique email addresses, genders, ages and plain text passwords.

 ## Données exposées
 - Ages